-Whether you want to translate the consistent news updates from Russia or Ukraine or just want to translate YouTube videos from Russian to English or Ukrainian to English, you definitely can.
+Whether you want to translate audio coming from the consistent news updates from Russia or Ukraine or just want to translate YouTube videos from Russian to English or Ukrainian to English, you definitely can.

 Follow the next 3 steps to learn how to translate a video from Russian to English or from Ukrainian to English in Kapwing, a free online video translator and editor.

 - Open Kapwing's Video Translator and upload video.

 - Click Auto-generate and select languages.